WordUP! Writers

 California Program Director

-Collin Kim is a rising junior at Harvard-Westlake School in Los Angeles, California.
+Collin Kim is a junior at Harvard-Westlake School in Los Angeles, California.
 When not immersed in his highly caffeinated school life, he is an avid surfer and violist, enjoys reading and editing submissions to the multiple literary magazines he is involved in, and of course, writing.
 He has been nationally recognized by American High School Poets, Scholastic Arts & Writing Awards, Pulitzer Center, Poetry Society of Virginia, and more.

 Literary Magazines